Charles Pillsbury (attorney): Early life

 Pillsbury was born on October 5, 1947, in Minneapolis, Minnesota, the son of George Sturgis Pillsbury and Sally Lucille (Whitney) Pillsbury.
 He attended boarding school at St. Paul's School, graduating in 1965 as the school's "scholar-athlete".
 In October 2015, he publicly disclosed through a Hartford Courant op-ed that he was sexually abused as a student there.
 He received his B.A. from Yale University in 1972 and his J.D. from Boston University School of Law in 1975.

 Career

 Pillsbury practiced law from 1975 to 1989.
 He served as the executive director of Community Mediation, Inc. from 1989 to 2009, and of Mediators Beyond Borders International from 2009 to 2014 He has served as the co-director of the Center on Dispute Resolution at the Quinnipiac University School of Law since 2013.

 Pillsbury became actively involved in politics when he worked on the presidential campaign of Democrat Eugene McCarthy in 1968 in New Hampshire.
-This surprised some because his father, George, was a Republican state senator and was actively supporting Richard Nixon, and because his grandfather, Wheelock Whitney Sr., had previously run against Eugene McCarthy for U.S. Senate in 1964.
+This surprised some because his father, George, was a Republican state senator and was actively supporting Richard Nixon, and because his uncle, Wheelock Whitney Jr., had previously run against Eugene McCarthy for U.S. Senate in 1964.